SystemsApproach/ops/control.rst

 runtime).

-For resource-related operations, like spinning up additional containers in response to a changing workload or a user request (e.g., the *slice* model in Aether), a similar implementation strategy is feasible.
+For resource-related operations, like spinning up additional containers in response to a user request to create a *Slice* or activate an edge service, a similar implementation strategy is feasible.
 The Kubernetes API can be called from either Helm (to initialize a microservice at boot time) or from a Runtime Control Adaptor (to add resources at runtime).
 The remaining challenge is deciding which subsystem maintains the authoritative copy of that state, and ensuring that decision is enforced as a system invariant.\ [#]_ Such decisions are often situation dependent, but our experience is that using Runtime Control as the single source-of-truth is a sound approach.

 .. [#] It is also possible to maintain two authoritative copies of the
        state, and implement a mechanism to keep them in-sync.
 The